 - Pre-book city-tours (if any).
 If you are planning to explore certain attractions through organized tours, then pre-book.
 A lot of us like to reach our hotels and then check with them but per me, it’s way better to pre-book.
 It definitely makes a difference money-wise and helps us to stay on the plan.

 - Buy Paris Passlib'.
 This pass comes in super handy on the first trip to the city.
-It gives unlimited transportation (bus, metro, tram and RER as you like from zones 1 to 3), free access to more than 6o attractions, 1 river cruise and 1 day acess to Hop-on Hop-off bus.
+It gives unlimited transportation (bus, metro, tram and RER as you like from zones 1 to 3), free access to more than 6o attractions, 1 river cruise and 1-day access to Hop-on Hop-off bus.
 You can select from variants of 2-, 3-, and 5- day passes as per your plan.
-This also includes Paris Museum Pass thorugh which you can explore more than 50 museums in Paris and the Paris region including the Louvre Museum, the Arc de Triomphe and many more.
+This also includes Paris Museum Pass through which you can explore more than 50 museums in Paris and the Paris region including the Louvre Museum, the Arc de Triomphe and much more.
 It has many more benefits that you can check here.

 - Airport transfers.
 For first timers’, I’d definitely recommend reserving your arrival transfer; if not to-and-fro.
 By the end of your trip, you’d have understood the transport system better.
 It’ll be easy to manage your way back to the airport with the underground then.

 - Understand public transport.
 Not a must-do, but it will definitely make your first trip a little less worrisome and a bit more relaxed.
 The underground is complex; if you do not commute much with the metro in your country.

 - Skip the line at the Eiffel Tower.
 Taking the skip-the-line for Eiffel Tower really makes a lot of difference.
 It saves time that otherwise you'd waste in long queues.
 Also, reserve a table for 2 (or more, or less) if you plan on having a meal atop the tower.